Carbon Footprint Reduction Strategies for SMEs

 • Resources used in manufacturing processes and packaging

-Specialized tools can map out all direct and indirect emissions sources across operations and supply chains.
+Specialised tools can map out all direct and indirect emissions sources across operations and supply chains.
 This allows "hot spots" to be identified for the greatest reduction potential.

 Easy Ways to Reduce Carbon Footprint Through Goal Setting

-With baseline emissions quantified, SMEs can establish reduction goals aligned to long-term net zero ambitions.
+With baseline emissions quantified, SMEs can establish reduction goals aligned to long-term net-zero ambitions.
 Shorter-term milestones over 1-5 years provide progress stepping stones.

 Goals should consider operational feasibility, costs versus energy savings, plus timelines that customers and stakeholders find acceptable.
 Easy starting points involve transitioning to renewable energy, improving equipment efficiency, and reducing waste.